Virtual therapy for eating disorders

 -

-Parent Consultation
+Parent Consultations

 I am often asked by parents, “What can I do?” and “How do I cope?
-I offer as-needed consultations to help parents navigate the healthcare system (in Canada), provide advice on what to do next, help navigate mealtimes and difficult behaviour, and offer insight into what your teenager is going through so you can better understand how to help them.
+I offer as-needed therapy and consultations to help parents navigate the healthcare system (in Canada), provide advice on what to do next, help navigate mealtimes and difficult behaviour, and offer insight into what your teenager is going through so you can better understand how to help them.